top of page

 • Showcase Section Ads | Herndon High School Band

-Purchase section ads for the annual Showcase of Bands, hosted by Herndon High School showcase section ads We are encouraging all HHS Band parents to help purchase a section ad for their children’s section or sections.
+Purchase section ads for the annual Showcase of Bands, hosted by Herndon High School showcase section ads We are encouraging all HHS Band parents to help create a section ad for their children’s section or sections.
 For the last few Showcase events, all or most sections were represented in the program; therefore, we are hoping to have an ad placed for each section again this year.
 Like last year, the online version of Showcase Program Guide will be available to everyone.
-We encourage each group to place a full-page ad; however, if that is not possible, we encourage a half page ad: Full Page - $75 Half Page - $50 Email your ad to showcaseads@herndonband.org in a jpg or pdf format.
-If you need design help, email your ad text (including names of students) and photograph showcaseads@herndonband.org .
+We encourage each group to place a half page ad: Half Page - FREE THIS YEAR!
+Email your ad to showcaseads@herndonband.org in a jpg or pdf format or use the form below (preferred) If you need design help, email your ad text (including names of students) and photograph showcaseads@herndonband.org .
 Pictures taken by our band photographers may be downloaded from our Flickr account.
 See ad examples below - note the ads shown on this flyer were all full-page ads in the showcase program.
-If you would like to get additional examples from Showcase 2022, please email the Showcase Ad committee at showcaseads@herndonband.org Ads & Payment MUST be received by Wednesday, September 25th 501(c)3 tax information: Herndon High School Band Parents Association, Herndon, VA Tax-exempt since Sept.
-1993 EIN: 54-1629832 section ad order form: Section* Choose Section Contact Email* I need design help Upload Ad & Image Select your ad type* Full Page Ad $ 75 1/2 Page Ad $ 50 Submit more ways to purchase ads: MAIL Mail your checks to HHSBPA Send to PO Box 1293 Herndon, VA 20172-1293 email showcaseads@herndonband.org
+If you would like to get additional examples, please email the Showcase Ad committee at showcaseads@herndonband.org Ads MUST be received by Wednesday, September 19th 501(c)3 tax information: Herndon High School Band Parents Association, Herndon, VA Tax-exempt since Sept.
+1993 EIN: 54-1629832 section ad order form: Section Ads are not available for purchase at this time Section* Choose Section Contact Email* I need design help Upload Ad & Image Submit more ways to purchase ads: MAIL Mail your checks to HHSBPA Send to PO Box 1293 Herndon, VA 20172-1293 email showcaseads@herndonband.org

 • Showcase Program | Herndon High School Band

-Showcase of Bands 2024 Program.
-Showcase is a major event hosting 35 bands from the area < HOME DOWNLOAD >
+Showcase of Bands 2025 Program.
+Showcase is a major event hosting 31 marching bands from the area < BACK DOWNLOAD >

 bottom of page